Mahadevi (film): Soundtrack

 The music was composed by Viswanathan–Ramamoorthy.

-Lyrics were by Thanjai N. Ramaiah Dass, Pattukkottai Kalyanasundaram, Kannadasan and A. Maruthakasi.
+Reception

+It is a very successful movie.
+Ran for 100 days in many centres mainly due to fine acting of Savitri and music of Viswanathan Ramamurthy.

 Legacy

-The dialogue "Mananthal Mahadevi Illaiyel Maranadevi" uttered by P. S. Veerappa became hugely popular.
+The dialogue "Mananthal Mahadevi Illaiyel Maranadevi" uttered by Veerappa became hugely popular.
+In all likelihood Kannadasan is the first to introduce punch dialogues to Tamil cinema.